arthai-marketplace

 Using Cowork Dispatch (tweet → pipeline)

+Cowork is Anthropic’s mobile companion app for Claude.
 The prime bundle includes a Cowork Dispatch skill: paste a tweet URL in Cowork and it automatically queues /monitor-tweet on your desktop Claude Code.

 # 1. Plugin install (above) — surfaces the skill in Cowork